greenyjwk/greenyjwk.github.io/_posts/Probability and Statistics/2022-09-08-Statistics for Regression.md

 ##### Residual Standard Error (RSE)

-It is the standard deviation of the residuals.</br>
+It is the standard deviation of the residuals.

 $$
 RSE = \sqrt{\frac{1}{n-p-1}*RSS}